Redbeard93/Riverwm/README.md

 5. git clone all files from this repo & put them under `$HOME/.config/`

 6. for IME, I use `fcitx5-im fcitx5-rime glfw-wayland`

+7. To make  haikarainen/light work without sudo, add user to a secondary group----video group `sudo usermod -a -G video user`